 Dr. Shawna Pandya is a scientist-astronaut candidate with Project PoSSUM, physician, aquanaut, speaker, martial artist, advanced diver, skydiver, pilot-in-training, VP Immersive Medicine with Luxsonic Technologies and Fellow of the Explorers’ Club.
 She holds degrees in neuroscience (BSc Hons.
 Neuroscience, University of Alberta), space (MSc Space Studies, International Space University), entrepreneurship (Graduate Studies Program, Singularity University) and medicine (MD, University of Alberta), and is completing a fellowship in Wilderness Medicine (Academy of Wilderness Medicine).

-Brett Bennett is an entrepreneur and human performance researcher focusing on bioastronautics and expeditionary leadership.
-Degrees in neuroscience and genetics inform his ongoing development of advanced training regimens using EEG-based technologies and their application to expeditionary medicine.
+Brett Bennett is an entrepreneur and human performance researcher focusing on bioastronautics and expeditionary environments.
+Degrees in neuroscience and genetics inform his ongoing development of advanced training regimens using EEG-based technologies and their support of health and performance.
 Brett serves as Business Development Officer for the Association of Spaceflight Professionals.

 David Wassell is a Senior Chemist at a large regional utility in Saskatchewan, Canada.
 He holds a PhD in Chemistry and an M.Sc. in Process Engineering, was a Research Fellow at Queen’s University Belfast.
 David maintains an interest in resource development, and serves as Physical Science Team Lead for the Association of Spaceflight Professionals.